Have you heard about the newest trend sweeping the country? Yep, hot chocolate bombs, sometimes called hot cocoa bombs.

 A double boiler gives the most consistent, creamy melt, but does take a little longer.

-Microwaving is faster, but I highly suggest only using 50% power and going in 30 seconds intervals for the first minute and then 15 seconds intervals until fully melted.
+Microwaving is faster, but I highly suggest only using 50% power and going in 30 second increments for the first minute and then 15 seconds intervals until fully melted.
 When it is nearly melted, just keep stirring it to distribute heat, putting it back into the microwave will cause burning.
+Also, make sure to use a microwave-safe bowl.

 TWO.
 Using a pastry brush or silicone basting brush, paste melted chocolate onto the silicone molds.
 No need to worry about it looking pretty, this is the inside of the ball.